-This being our 10th I Wish (since the first one in 2018), I struggled a little with what to sing.
-So many of my "wish" moments have been realized-- in true productions, or within this glorious series.
+This was our 10th I Wish (since the first one in 2018), and I struggled a little with what to sing.
+So many of my "wish" moments have been realized—in true productions, or within this glorious series.
 I had to think outside-the-box.
 And that often requires me to dig a little deeper...

 *

-And in the end? the drug didn't even work for me.
+And in the end?
+The drug did not work for me.

 By 2021 my surgery further solidified the story of a life without biological children.
 The scar tissue from the surgery would settle around my reproductive organs, and would mean IVF was the only option for pregnancy with anyone's eggs.